-The extent to which the Company can meet its obligations to repay the Notes will be dependent upon the receipt of funds earned on its bank deposits, the swap agreement with the external provider, principal receipts on the mortgages and the Letter of Credit issued by BOS (see "Liquidity Risk").
+The extent to which the Company can meet its obligations to repay the Notes will be dependent upon the receipt of funds earned on its bank deposits, principal receipts on the mortgages and monies deposited in the Reserve Account with BOS (see "Liquidity Risk").
 To the extent that this income does not provide sufficient funds to cover the repayment of the Notes, the Note holders have no claim on the assets of BOS.